GeeWee/BetterHostedServices/README.md

 ```

 ## AddHostedServiceAsSingleton
-Occasionally you might want to interact with a Hosted Service from the
-rest of your application.
-You can do this via the `AddHostedServiceAsSingleton`
-method on the `IServiceCollection`
+Hosted Services and BackgroundServices aren't part of the dependency injection container.
+This means that you can't get them injected into your services or controllers.
+If you need to do this, you can use the `AddHostedServiceAsSingleton` extension method on the `IServiceCollection`

 ```
 services.AddHostedServiceAsSingleton<ISomeBackgroundService, SomeBackgroundService>();